Program 1 - Living, Working, and Leisure

 Mission

-• Determine how our current minimum income policy is being implemented and investigate whether distressing situations require extra attention.
-If this investigation gives cause to do so, the minimum income policy will be adjusted.
+• Determine how our current minimum income policy is being implemented and investigate whether particularly dire situations require additional attention.
+If this investigation warrants it, adjustments will be made to the minimum income policy.

-• Focus on encouraging all children to learn to swim.
+• A focus on encouraging all children to learn to swim.

 Position

-Promoting awareness of seniors and those in need of assistance (silver power policy).
+Promoting attention to seniors and those in need of assistance (Silver Power Policy).

 Vision